spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 Where
     * :math:`{\Delta ABmag_{outer}}` is the outer aperture AB magnitude uncertainty
-    * :math:`{snr}` is the signal to noise ratio, which is 1.5 for ACS/WFC and 5.0 for all other detectors.
+    * :math:`{snr}` is the signal-to-noise ratio, which is 1.5 for ACS/WFC and 5.0 for all other detectors.

 2.4.2.4: Assignment of flag value 32 (false detection: swarm around saturated source)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""